Building an emergency fund is key when you’re ready to start taking your finance seriously.

 Step 2 – Open A CIT Bank Money Market Account

-After you’ve saved your first $100, it’s time to open a Money Market Account at CIT Bank.
+After you’ve saved your first $100, it’s time to Open a CIT Bank Money Market account and get a 1.85% APY.
+See site for full terms and conditions on this offer.

 Why CIT Bank?
 First off, you probably don’t keep your checking account at CIT Bank.